GaloisInc/saw-training/Swap.rst

   :start-after: // BEGIN XOR_SWAP_SPEC
   :end-before: // END XOR_SWAP_SPEC

 The corresponding :term:`SAWScript` is almost identical to that used for ``swap_spec`` --- only the name of the C function was replaced.
-This is because it is stating the same kind of propery: for all possible values of the appropriate LLVM integer type, the function in question returns ``true``.
+This is because it is stating the same kind of property: for all possible values of the appropriate LLVM integer type, the function in question returns ``true``.

 Specifications in SAWScript